It is a simple task to delete all photos from iPhone — or is it? What if you have 20000+ photos?

-If the AutoPlay somehow didn't show up, try unplug and replug in your iPhone.
-Also, make sure AutoPlay is enabled in Windows settings: Go to control panel > Autoplay.
+If the AutoPlay somehow didn't show up, try to unplug and replug in your iPhone.
+Also, make sure AutoPlay is enabled in Windows settings: Go to the control panel > Autoplay.

 Method 5.
 Import and Delete Them via Windows 10 Photos App